The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Unique Features

-The solution-based learning modules are based on a block design with students being immersed in one set of coherent learning activities around a problem at a time.
-It is student-centered, solution-based, guided, and aims to facilitate and provide deep learning.
-In the early years of the programme, the problems will be smaller, more well-defined and there will be more faculty guidance.
-As students proceed, the problems will be bigger, less well-defined and students will become more independent with less faculty supervision.
-Examples include findings ways to provide support to care takers of elderly people (Year 1 or 2), revitalization of a heritage (Year 3) and how to feed the world population (Year 4).
-Students will choose the problems in the solution-based learning modules, as well as the approaches to solve these problems.
-The programme will give students ample autonomy and flexibility in choosing their modules and study pathway.
+The solution-based learning modules use a block design, which immerses students in one set of coherent learning activities around a problem at a time.
+The modules are student-centred, and guided by professors and/or professionals, and aim to facilitate deep learning toward addressing real problems.
+In the early years of the programme, the problems are smaller, more well-defined, and there will be more faculty guidance.
+As students proceed, the problems will become bigger, less well-defined, and students will become more independent with less faculty supervision.
+Examples include finding ways to provide support to care takers of elderly people (Year 1 or 2), revitalizing a heritage (Year 3), and making steps toward feeding the world population (Year 4).
+Students will play active roles in choosing the problems in the solution-based learning modules, as well as the approaches to solve these problems.
+The programme will give students ample autonomy and flexibility in designing their modules and curricula.

 Student Learning Experiences